LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/algometry/ArbitraryTemporalSummation.md

 *Listing 1: Definition of a temporal summation procedure*

-Listing 1 has the following test specific attributes:
+Listing 1 has the following procedure specific attributes:

 | Attribute         | Type                    | Specification |
 |-------------------|-------------------------|---------------|